-Biological Process Engineering

-Staff Contact: Department Office F L2 T4 Prerequisite: MICR2201

-Structure of Metabolism: Growth of an undifferentiated organism as a physico-chemical process leading to quantification of growth processes.
+Biological Process Engineering Staff Contact: Department Office F L2 T4 Prerequisite: MICR2201 Structure of Metabolism: Growth of an undifferentiated organism as a physicochemical process leading to quantification of growth processes.
 Structure and function of a single cell.
 The structure of metabolic processes.
 Energy metabolism balances.
 Small metabolite production.
-Macro-molecule production.
+Macromolecule production.
 Coordination and control of cellular processes.
-Industrial Bio-processes: A review of bio-process industries.
+Industrial Bioprocesses: A review of bioprocess industries.
 The selection, screening and maintenance of commercial cultures.
-The optimization of bio-processes.
+The optimization of bioprocesses.
 Batch and continuous fermentations.
 Enzyme engineering, single cell protein.
 Biodeterioration and microbiological stability.
 Sanitation.
 Fermentation practice.
 Microbial Dynamics and Energetics: Principles used in the quantification of complex systems.
 Quantification of biomass and the growth process.
 Balanced growth.
 The Monod model and further extensions of the model.
 Uncoupling of growth processes.
 Quantification of product formation.
 Distributed, segregated, unstructured and structured models.
 Stochastic models.
 Overall energetics of growth processes.
 Entropy and free energy relationships in complex reaction sequences.
 Principles and requirements of driven reactions.
 The energetics of cell processes and the prediction of yields and metabolic heat evolution.

-FOOD1310 Food Preservation

-Staff Contact: Prof K. A. Buckle
+FOOD1310 Food Preservation Staff Contact: Prof K. A. Buckle S1 L3 T3

-Prerequisites: BIOC2312, CHEM2011, CHEM2021, CHEM2041, FOOD3210, FOOD4210, MICR2218
+Prerequisites: BIOC2312, CHEM2021, CHEM2041, CHEM2819, FOOD3210, FOOD4210, MICR2218

 Introduction to food preservation; spoilage control by traditional and modern techniques.
-Technology of food preservation by heat, chilling and freezing, sun drying and dehydration.
+Technology of food preservation by heating, chilling and freezing, sun drying and dehydration.
 Use of salt, sugar, acid, chemical preservatives, ionizing radiations, modified atmospheres in food preservation.
 Chemical and microbial stability of foods.
 Packaging requirements for preserved foods.
 Water relations of foods.
 An integrated program of laboratory and pilot plant exercises designed to illustrate the principles and procedures presented in the lecture course.